swatson-phillips/GT-CS-3312-SampleRepo/docs/feedback/DD-System-Architecture_feedback.md

 - Make sure that your prose matches what is in the diagram.
 - ** Note that this is not a guarantee of this grade on the final completed Detailed Design Document **
 - Nice start!
 Please see my in-line comments along with these.
+- This is a good start but think critically about the diagrams and what you are trying to convey with they different views.
+Please also see the in-line comments in the document itself.

 # Document formating
 - The static and dynamic elements should be under the "System Architecture" section not stand on their own.